-Visiting Bristol with kids needn’t cost the earth if you know where to find the best free attractions and easy-on-the-wallet entertainment.
-From fascinating museums to historic towers, city farms, brilliant play parks and of course, that mother of a bridge, you can still experience some of the best things the city has to offer for no money at all!
-Here are my top 10 free things to do in Bristol with kids…
+If you know where to find the best free attractions and easy-on-the-wallet entertainment, visiting Bristol with kids needn’t cost too many of your pretty pennies!
+From fascinating museums to historic towers, city farms, brilliant play parks and of course, that mother of a bridge, you can experience some of the best things the city has to offer for no money at all.
+Here are my top free things to do in Bristol with kids.

 Free things to do in Bristol

 1. Ogle Clifton Suspension Bridge

 Young kids might not give two squawks about Brunel’s engineering prowess, demonstrated in one of Bristol’s most famous landmarks, Clifton Suspension Bridge, but it doesn’t half make for some smashing photographs.
 Spanning the width of the Avon Gorge, whatever direction you come at it, there are jaw-dropping views from every angle.